Science & Technology - Research

-New Environmental Research Consortium for Lacawac Sanctuary with Drexel and Academy of Natural Sciences
+Environmental Research Consortium Formed with Lacawac Sanctuary, Drexel and Academy of Natural Sciences

 Stephen C. Lawrence (left), chairman of the Lacawac Sanctuary Foundation, and George W. Gephart, Jr., president and CEO of the Academy of Natural Sciences of Drexel University, shake hands over an agreement to form an environmental research and educational consortium at Lacawac in the Pocono Mountains.
 The consortium also includes Drexel University.